How we maintain local highways

 • Strand on The Green river wall in Chiswick is also currently under investigation to assess the scope of forthcoming repairs.
 Finite scope and timescale of the works will be subject to agreement with the Environment Agency.

-• Further planned maintenance is also under review for Stourton Bridge and Kendal Bridge although these are unlikely to start on site until 2026.
+• Further planned maintenance is also under review for Stourton Bridge and Kendal Bridge, although these are unlikely to start on site until 2026.

-Minimising disruption due to Street and Roadworks – Key objectives
+Minimising disruption due to street and roadworks

 To increase the efficient running of the highway network by minimising the disruption and inconvenience caused by road and street works and other highway events and activities through proactive management of activities on the highway.